 In addition to AYSO Core, Lewisburg AYSO also offers two other avenues of play for VIP and Extra players.

-Lewisburg AYSO's Extra program launched in 2022.
-This program is specifically designed to provide U10 through U12 aged Lewisburg Area soccer players and their families with an introduction to competitive club soccer in an affordable, fun, safe, and familiar environment.
+Lewisburg AYSO's Extra program is specifically designed to provide U10 through U12 aged Lewisburg Area soccer players and their families with an introduction to competitive club soccer in an affordable, fun, safe, and familiar environment.
 Our Extra program is a fully sanctioned EPYSA soccer club operating as the Lewisburg Area Soccer Club with competitive teams playing in the NorCenPenn Soccer League.
-Additional teams will be added for fall 2022/ spring 2023, with tryouts for all players taking place in May.

 Please visit the LASC website for more information.